 No matter how long you’ve been in business, it would be best if you faced new as well as old competitors, find ways to inspire your existing buyers to stay true to your brand, and preferably use all of your resources to attract a more significant portion of your target demographic.
 To help you boost your 2020 eCommerce sales, here are a few bits of advice to tip the scales in your favor.

 Some website features and technical capabilities, such as scalability for mobile devices or simple checkout, go without saying.
 Still, others might be more intuitive, including posting all those security badges that prove your web store is perfectly safe and protected for every purchase.
 If you haven’t placed these badges on your home page, checkout pages, and other relevant places across the website, make sure you do.
 Simply by appealing to your customers’ desire to feel safe when they buy online, you can boost your chances to make a sale significantly.

 Utilize content marketing and SEO

-Among the many strategies that only work if you stay true to them for the long haul, content marketing, and ongoing SEO efforts are the most effective for improving your sales.
-Even more so, they are the only possible strategy for ensuring, refining, and improving your reputation as a brand, and for building loyalty among your existing customers.
+Among the many strategies that only work if you stay true to them for the long haul, content marketing and ongoing SEO efforts are the most effective for improving your sales.
+Even more so, they are the only possible strategy for ensuring, refining, and enhancing your reputation as a brand and for building loyalty among your existing customers.
 In 2020, with the surge of new eCommerce stores on the horizon and more competitors to handle, your content and SEO efforts will need to double.
 Most of all, you’ll need to take a closer look at how you approach your local and your global target audience and choose appropriate strategies to appeal to both.

 Personalize your offers and discounts